Do you have questions? We have assembled the questions we get the most into a useful Frequently Asked Questions guide.

 Note: we will also accept the IELTS scores in lieu of the TOEFL.
 The minimum band score is 8.5 overall with no sub scores less than 8.0.

 Carnegie Mellon University does not require hard copies of test scores during applications.
-Your scores will be marked as received within 10 business days once you have upload them to your application, submitted your application and paid the required fee.
+Your scores will be marked as received within 10 business days once you have uploaded them to your application, submitted your application and paid the required fee.

 If applicable for your background, applicants may include a link to their portfolios.
 This is not a requirement and is optional for all applying.